Shopping

+A retailer, shop, or store is a business that presents a selection of goods and offers to trade or sell them to customers for money or other goods.
+Traditionally, such businesses have been in physical spaces that required shoppers to travel to those locations.
+Technological advances over time have also made shopping possible through mail-order catalogues, telephone purchases, and online orders, among other media.

+As an economic activity, shopping may be purposeful, where a shopper looks for items to fulfill specific wants or needs.
+Within a typology of shopper types developed by scholars another group may be "recreational shoppers," that is, those who enjoy shopping and view it as a leisure activity.
+Shopping may also itself be done for hire, from part-time jobs where a shopper is paid to purchase items on behalf of a client who cannot or does not wish to go to a store, to "personal shoppers" who may also advise and consult with clients about what products to buy, to "mystery" or "secret" shoppers who pose as store customers in order to evaluate the quality and nature of a business on behalf of that store's management or a rival business.

 Online shopping has become a major disruptor in the retail industry as consumers can now search for product information and place product orders across different regions.
 Online retailers deliver their products directly to the consumers' home, offices, or wherever they want.
 The B2C (business to consumer) process has made it easy for consumers to select any product online from a retailer's website and to have it delivered relatively quickly.
-Using online shopping methods, consumers do not need to consume energy by physically visiting physical stores.
-This way they save time and the cost of traveling.
-A retailer or a shop is a business that presents a selection of goods and offers to trade or sell them to customers for money or other goods.
+Consumers may also compare types and prices of individual products listed at individual websites or search for such comparisons on platforms such as Amazon.com or China's Alibaba.
+In this way, consumers do not need to consume energy by physically visiting physical stores, thus saving time and the cost of traveling.

 Shoppers' shopping experiences may vary.
 They are based on a variety of factors including how the customer is treated, convenience, the type of goods being purchased, and mood.